ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

 ### Adding an extra network device to the new VM

 In the VM creation wizard, Proxmox VE does not allow you to configure more than one network device.
-To add an extra network device in your VM, **you have to do it after you've created the VM in Proxmox VE**.
+To add an extra network device in your VM, **you have to do it after you have created the VM in Proxmox VE**.
 And why the extra network device?
-To allow your future K3s cluster's nodes to communicate directly with each other through the other Linux bridge you already created in the [**G017** chapter](G017%20-%20Virtual%20Networking%20~%20Network%20configuration.md).
-Let's add that extra network device to your new Debian 12 template VM.
+To allow your future K3s cluster's nodes to communicate directly with each other through the other Linux bridge you already created in the [chapter **G017**](G017%20-%20Virtual%20Networking%20~%20Network%20configuration.md).
+Keep on reading to learn how to add that extra network device to your new VM:

 1. Go to the `Hardware` tab of your new VM: